 - “Passive” Marketing Through Strategic Guest Posting!
 How I Landed More Clients With Less Effort By Jennifer Brown Banks

-Jonathan Rebby John is a freelance writer and a student mechanical engineer at the University of Alabama in Huntsville.
-An experienced content marketing strategist and WordPress maestro, his work has been published in many of the top blogs in those fields, including Problogger, Marketo, Torque, and WP Lift.
+John R is an an experienced content marketing strategist and WordPress maestro, his work has been published in many of the top blogs in those fields, including Problogger, Marketo, Torque, and WP Lift.
 Get in touch with him through his website, or connect on LinkedIn.

 QUERY LETTERS THAT WORKED!
 Real Queries That Landed $2K+ Writing Assignments